-gs dumpall exports all databases in two parts:
+gs\dumpall exports all databases from the entire cluster in two parts:

-- gs\dumpall exports all global objects, including information about database users and groups, tablespaces, and attributes (for example, global access permissions). - gs\dumpall calls gs\dump to export SQL scripts from each database, which contain all the SQL statements required to restore databases.
+- gs\dumpall exports all global objects, including information about database users and groups, tablespaces, and attributes (for example, global access permissions). - gs\dumpall calls gs\dump to export SQL scripts from each cluster database, which contain all the SQL statements required to restore databases.

 The exported files are both plain-text SQL scripts.
-Use gsql to execute them to restore databases.
+Use gsql to execute them to restore cluster databases.